Worst singularities of plane curves of given degree: Smooth surfaces in

 Note that every line contained in the surfaces $S$ that passes through $P$ must be an irreducible component of the curve $T_P$.
 Moreover, the curve $T_n$ cannot be a line by Lemma~\ref{lemma:proof-Tn-smooth}.
-Therefore, Lemma~\ref{lemma:proof-two-lines} implies
+Thus, Lemma~\ref{lemma:proof-two-lines} implies that there exists at most one line in $S$ that passes through $P$.
+In particular, we see that $n<d$.